-Alpheus Todd, Parliamentary Government in the British Colonies (Longmans, Green & Co, 2nd ed, 1893) 634-635, quoted in Anne Twomey, 'The Unrecognised Reserve Powers' (The High Court Lecture Series, 14 November 2012) 9.
+Alpheus Todd, Parliamentary Government in the British Colonies (Longmans, Green & Co, 2nd ed, 1893) 634-5, quoted in Anne Twomey, 'The Unrecognised Reserve Powers' (Speech delivered at the High Court Lecture Series, Canberra, 14 November 2012) 9.

-See, discussion in Twomey, above n 114, 9-11 and, by way of example, the approach to resolving the issues raised in Attorney General (WA) v Marquet (2003) 217 CLR 545.
+See, discussion in Twomey, 'The Unrecognised Reserve Powers', above n 114, 9-11 and, by way of example, the approach to resolving the issues raised in A-G (WA) v Marquet (2003) 217 CLR 545.

-Twomey, The Constitution of New South Wales, above n 49, 622.
+116 Twomey, The Constitution of New South Wales, above n 49.

-perceived integrity of the judge, it also allows for a flexible range of action.
+risks for the perceived integrity of the judge, it also allows for a flexible range of action.
 The judge may decide independently upon the best course of action, with a view to protecting the institutional integrity of the legislative, executive and judicial branches.